arantzardzm/github-searcher/README.md

 cp env .env
 yarn install
 yarn start
 ```
-The application should open up in your broswer with: http://localhost:3000/
+The application should open up in your browser with: http://localhost:3000
 Feel free to explore and search for users, repositories, and issues!

 ## API Reference